-^ Refer to Note 3 in the Notes to Financial Statements for discussion of prior period custodian out- of- pocket expenses that were reimbursed to the Portfolio in the period.
+[^] Refer to Note 3 in the Notes to Financial Statements in the Annual Report for the year ended December 31, 2017 for discussion of prior period custodian out-of-pocket expenses that were reimbursed to the Refer to Note 3 in the Notes to Financial Statements for discussion of prior period custodian out- of-pocket expenses that were reimbursed to the Portfolio in the period.
 The amount of the reimbursement was on a per share basis less than \$0.005 per share.
 There was no impact on the total return of the Portfolio.
-There was a 0.01% impact on the net expenses and net investment income (loss) ratios of the Portfolio.
+The net expenses and net investment income (loss) ratios of the Portfolio would be unchanged as the change to the period custodian fees was offset against the period expense waivers/reimbursements with no impact to net expenses or net investment income (loss).